 The plaintiffs’ claims that the plan offered confusing, duplicative, and expensive investments failed because the plan offered a reasonable range of investment options with different risk and expense characteristics; and

 The plaintiffs did not adequately demonstrate that the plan fiduciaries had an imprudent process for selecting investments.

-If you would like assistance forming a retirement plan committee or reviewing and documenting your committee’s processes, please contact a member of our Employee Benefits Practice Group listed in the right-hand column of this page.
+If you would like assistance forming a retirement plan committee or reviewing and documenting your committee’s processes, please contact a member of our Employee Benefits Practice Group listed below.